-The Group has joined the Net-Zero Banking Alliance to achieve net zero GHG emissions from their investment (NZBA), a banking industry alliance that aims to achieve portfolios, and set interim reduction targets for 2030 in fiscal net-zero GHG emissions in its portfolio of investments 2022.
-Sumitomo Mitsui Trust Asset Management and Nikko and loans, in order to make steady progress as a financial Asset Management will continue to work on engagement, institution.
-We will formulate interim reduction targets for exercise voting rights, and develop and provide investment GHG emissions in our investment and loan portfolio and products to address climate change issues.
-We aim to reduce our own group GHG emissions to net publicize them gradually.
-In fiscal 2022, we formulated zero by 2030.
-In fiscal 2022, 100% of the electricity used and announced interim reduction targets for the electric power sector and the oil and gas (upstream) sector.
-By by SuMi TRUST Bank and Sumitomo Mitsui Trust Panasonic Finance (SMTPFC) at their domestic sites was derived September 2024, we expect to complete the formulation and publication of the 2030 interim elimination targets for from renewable energy.
-To achieve these goals, we will promote efforts toward carbon neutrality in cooperation key sectors.
-In July 2021, Sumitomo Mitsui Trust Asset Management, with international initiatives.
-See the TCFD Report for a description of the various initiatives.
+The Group has joined the Net-Zero Banking Alliance (NZBA), a banking industry alliance that aims to achieve net-zero GHG emissions in its portfolio of investments and loans, in order to make steady progress as a financial institution.
+We will formulate interim reduction targets for GHG emissions in our investment and loan portfolio and publicize them gradually.
+In fiscal 2022, we formulated and announced interim reduction targets for the electric power sector and the oil and gas (upstream) sector.
+By September 2024, we expect to complete the formulation and publication of the 2030 interim elimination targets for key sectors.